ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   as a dependency, or by a Trusted Application that has another Trusted Component as a dependency.
 Requested Trusted Components are expressed in the form of requested-tc-info objects.
+  A TEEP Agent can get this information from the UnrequestTA conceptual API defined in {{I-D.ietf-teep-architecture}} section 6.2.1.

 unneeded-tc-list
 : The unneeded-tc-list parameter enumerates the Trusted Components that are